riskapi/turbo-octo-dollop/content/about.md

 Outside of my professional pursuits, I find balance in the outdoors.
 Backpacking is my go-to way to disconnect, explore nature, and recharge.
 I also have a passion for software-defined radio (SDR), where I delve into the world of radio communications through software—a perfect blend of technology and personal exploration.

 ### About this website and domain
 This domain is owned by Cameron Michelis.
-Everything shared through this website is non-commercial, offered "as is", and does not represent any other organization, company, institution, individual or legal entity.
+Everything shared through this website is non-commercial, offered "as is", and does not represent any other individual, legal entity, organization, company or institution.
 [Full Disclaimer]({{< ref "/disclaimer" >}})